JCoMcL/cv/content/blurb.md

 # About Me
 I'm a recent graduate.
 I like to make cool projects, and take things apart to see how they work.

-I take pride in good design, and tend to form deep a understanding in all that I do.
+I take pride in good design, and tend to form a deep  understanding in all that I do.

-I never stop thinking about how to make things which make everything easier.
+I've always loved using computers to make things easier.